 “Love the Lord your God with all your heart and with all your soul and with all your strength.”

 Paradoxically, we stopped trusting the Lord in Paradise, where we could taste and see His goodness in an unspoiled creation all around us.
-Outside of Eden, where God’s presence is much more subtle, we are still called to trust again.
+Now outside of Eden, where God’s presence is much more subtle, we are called to trust again.
 We once lost everything due to lack of trust.
 And conversely, only through trust will we find our way back to the Garden – and back to the Lord.